-A solar concentrator can help focus the sun’s emitted light into smaller regions.
+A solar concentrator can help focus the sun’s light into smaller regions.
 By using this technique, you can make your solar panels more efficient, resulting in more energy output.
-Solar concentrators can also help lower utility costs of solar panels.
+Solar concentrators can also help lower the utility costs of solar panels.

-If you no longer need your installed solar panels, consider recycling them rather than adding to the already overloaded landfills.
+If you no longer need your installed solar panels, consider recycling them rather than adding them to the overloaded landfills.
 Recycling them at the end of their life is the most environmentally and socially responsible option.
 Also, it is the most efficient use of resources and money.

 The recycled materials can be used to manufacture new solar panels or sold on global commodities markets, boosting the availability of raw materials.

 About the Author